-As we can see, neither the significance nor the point estimates of the kelurahan coefficients change when controlling for this additional set of covariates.
-Moreover, when I incorporate all the previously mentioned controls in the same specification (fifth row), the empirical results remain unaffected-and if anything, they are more precisely estimated.
-Overall, this suggests that it is unlikely that the potential endogenous classification of villages into kelurahan and desa can explain the results described in section 6.
+As we can see, neither the significance nor the point estimates of the kelurahan coefficients for the different set of districts change when controlling for this additional set of covariates.
+Moreover, when I incorporate all the previously mentioned controls together with controls for the presence of a poverty alleviation program and for changes in the number of facilities in the same specification (column 6), the empirical results remain unaffected-and if anything, they are more precisely estimated.
+Overall, this suggests that it is unlikely that the potential endogenous classification of villages into kelurahan and desa can explain the results described in Section V.